 How quickly, automatically, instinctively, reflexively now the left wants to blame Trump.

-It's it's really sick.
+It's really sick.

 It's, you know, especially on something like this.

-They are literally now politicizing and weaponizing almost in real time, instantaneously, in this particular case, an infectious disease, and it's only to use the coronavirus to bludgeon Trump politically.
+They are literally now politicizing and weaponizing almost in real time, instantaneously, in this particular case, an infectious disease.

-He's not a scientist, he doesn't believe in science.
+He doesn't believe in science.

 Yeah, he believes in science.

-Um, well, that's not the job of the person that's coordinating the efforts.
+Well, that's not the job of the person that's coordinating the efforts.

-The job of the person coordinating the efforts and organizing the response to coronavirus uh takes a whole different skill set.
+The job of the person coordinating the efforts and organizing the response to coronavirus takes a whole different skill set.

-The great irony of all of this is you go back, and the president has been acting on this from the get-go in ways that the liberal mob and the media never would want him to act.
+The great irony of all of this is you go back and the president has been acting on this from the get-go in ways that the liberal mob and the media never would want him to act.

-For example, when the president took the unprecedented step of preventing travelers from spreading the virus here, expanding screenings and quarantines, and suspending entry of foreign nationals that could pose a risk coming from a country where they have a higher rate of of the coronavirus.
+For example, when the president took the unprecedented step of preventing travelers from spreading the virus here, expanding screenings and quarantines, and suspending entry of foreign nationals that could pose a risk coming from a country where they have a higher rate of the coronavirus.

-No, not one single Democrat supported that.
+Not one single Democrat supported that.

 Why do you think the numbers are as low as they are here?